kwhiggins27/amphibian-TAS2R/scripts/coordinate_analysis/README_coordinate.md

   Dedicated readme in directory
   Used to generate Fig. 2A

 ### Repeat element analysis
+Assumes you have already run coordinates_of_singleton_cluster.py and expand_coordinates.py, as above.
 #### prep_nonamph_genomes.py
 Generates a semi-random list of comparator species as described in paper
   Line 10: update with location of spreadsheet containing each accession and associated class.
-  Line 32: update with location of pipeline subdirectories
-  Lines 26 and 67: update with desired location of output failures
-  Line 72: may wish to update number of threads with which RepeatModeler will run (I used 10)
+  Lines 26 and 67: update with desired location of output failures.
+These are not used again, Line 72: may wish to update number of threads with which RepeatModeler will run (I used 10)

 #### RepeatModeler.sh
   Part 1 of repeat library generation
-  Header changes as above
   Text generated by prep_nonamph_genomes.py and copied into file with appropriate header
-  Recommend running this in chunks in parallel, each containing perhaps 5-10 commands
+  Recommend running this in chunks in parallel, each containing perhaps 5-10 commands.
+  Highly recommend using filenames matching common name for each genome, as per for_py2.py config file for each species.
 #### RepeatModeler2.sh
   Part 2 of repeat library generation
-  Header changes as above
   Text generated by prep_nonamph_genomes.py and copied into file with appropriate header
   Note that this analysis uses common names.
 Check to make sure each unique.
   Recommend running this in chunks in parallel, each containing perhaps 5 commands
+  Highly recommend using filenames matching common name for each genome, as per for_py2.py config file for each species.

 #### RepeatMasker.sh
-Identifies repeat elements in both regions surrounding TAS2Rs and in random regions of the genome
+Identifies repeat elements in both regions surrounding TAS2Rs and in random regions of the genome.
-  Line 19: update with generic location for for_py2.py script (python config file from pipeline)
-  Lines 23 and 25: update with generic location of each genome
-  Lines 29-60: reformatting bed file.
-May not be necessary for your analysis.
-  Line 67: update with location of output from RepeatModeler2.sh
-  Lines 69-75: update with coordinates of desired regions to search (i.e. singletons, clusters, random genomic regions).
-  Lines 89, 94, and 99: update with desired output directory

 #### tabulate_percentages.py
 Makes a nice table summarizing the repeat analysis results for a given type (shown for "LTR elements").
 I recommend running this for each type of repeat element of interest.